• Home

 to identify when someone we know needs help dealing with their mental health disorder.
 By recognizing the power that seeking professional assistance coupled with engaging in meaningful activities has on managing depressive episodes characterized by extreme levels of isolation, everyday people can make sure that no one slips through the cracks when it comes to accessing quality mental healthcare services—and ultimately live happier lives!
 We are here to help!

-Please reach out to one of our therapists at Informed Therapy Group if you or someone you
+Please reach out to one of our therapists at Informed Therapy Group if you or someone you know is struggling with depression.
+We have trained therapists who specialize in providing a safe and warm space to help individuals explore their depressive symptoms and feelings of isolation from those around them.

 Start Depression Therapy in Atlanta, GA!